 The authentication properties are needed when authentication is required by the web service being called.

-The type of authentication configured on the server for the web service being called.
+The type of authentication required by the server of the web service that is being called.

-The Type determines which authentication properties will be available to complete.
+The Type you select will determine which authentication properties will be available to complete.
 'Anonymous' will require no additional properties.

 The base URL to use for the service request.
 This excludes any parameter-specific information that are send with the request.
 A valid example for this field could look like this: